google/WebFundamentals/src/_langs/en/tools/iterate/inspect-styles/edit-dom.markdown

 ![Edit DOM from Context Menu](imgs/context-menu-add-edit-attribute.png)

 * Select **Add Attribute** to create a new field at the end of the opening tag.
 * Select **Edit Attribute** to modify an existing attribute.
-This action is context-sensitive, the portion you **Right-click** on determines the editable portion of the node.
+This action is context-sensitive; the portion you **Right-click** on determines the editable portion of the node.

 ## Move DOM elements